provenance-io/provenance/docs/proto-docs.md

 ### RewardProgramBalance
-RewardProgramBalance will display the balance for a distribution address for specific rewards program
+RewardProgramBalance will display the balance for a distribution address for specific rewards program Money available for claims.
+How is this program doing.
+Aggregate objects for claims and analytics
+Used for queries
+Reward Program Id - Key

 | Field | Type | Label | Description |